-We recognise the right of our elected Governments and their officers to prescribe certain conditions pertaining to the programs and teaching practices of schools in accordance with the Education Act 2013.
+We accept the right of our elected Governments and their officers to prescribe certain conditions pertaining to the programs and teaching practices of schools.

 Our school acknowledges that all persons are entitled to be treated equally before the law and, as far as it lies within our capacity to do so, we will endeavour to treat the members of our community with equity and fairness.